destroyedlolo/Marcel/config/scripts/README.md

 This directory contains Lua scripts that are defining user's functions.

-Notez-bien : all codes share the same Lua's state.
-So all identifier **must be unique**.
+:warning:Notez-bien:warning: : all codes share the same Lua's state.
+So all identifiers **must be unique**.

 The following global variables are defined :
 - **MARCEL_SCRIPT_DIR** : where are stored Lua scripts